 JP then disappears and The Complication decides to get his friends together so they can figure out what happened to him.
 At this point, Jersey Shore Shark Attack begins to suspiciously resemble an episode of Scooby-Doo, only with this mock reality show cast instead of Shaggy and company.
 The Complication’s father (Jack Scalia) is the local sheriff, and doesn’t believe it when his son insists that JP was eaten by sharks.
 The influx of new man-eating predators threatens the gentrification plans of villainous developer Dolan (William Atherton), and even worse, there’s a real possibility that if the truth was revealed the solo concert by Joey Fatone (playing himself) might be canceled!

 All of this probably sounds like a lot more fun than it really is.
 The characters are goofy, but it seems like the producers couldn’t stand the idea of them being completely ridiculous, so they are taken more seriously than they should be.
 This does lead to one genuinely hilarious scene, in which the group finds a partially-eaten corpse floating in the water and gets into an argument about whether it would be appropriate to give it a funeral.
 Otherwise, William Atherton is always fun but is reined in a bit here, and Joey Fatone is at least game for his appearance.
 The sharks are so thoroughly, embarrassingly awful that it truly cannot be overstated, which may be entertaining for some audience members (and just infuriating for others).
-There are certainly worse ways to spend 87 minutes than Jersey Shore Shark Attack, but there are also certainly much better ways to spend that time.
+There may be worse ways to spend 87 minutes than Jersey Shore Shark Attack, but there are also certainly a hell of a lot better.